Kidney Function and Decline

 The omega-3 polyunsaturated fatty acids (PUFAs) eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) can be metabolized into specialized pro-resolving mediators that help resolve inflammation, a key pathway that contributes to the pathogenesis of renal failure.1,2 They may also be able to reduce pressure within the kidneys after nephron loss has started.2 Omega-3 PUFA supplementation (at a ratio of 1:5 omega-3:omega-6 fatty acids) was able to normalize glomerular capillary pressure to the level found in dogs with normal kidney function.4,5 There was also an additive effect when omega-3 supplements and antioxidants were administered, with the combined treatment showing the greatest ability to slow progression of chronic kidney disease in dogs.2,6

-Several vitamins can support kidney health indirectly, by targeting the liver or processes that contribute to kidney health:
+Several vitamins can support renal health indirectly, by targeting the liver or processes that contribute to kidney health:

 - Vitamin A is a potent regulator of genes involved in inflammation, liver function, and kidney development.

 - The active form of vitamin B6, pyridoxal 5’-phosphate, is important in the liver and supports detoxification processes.

 - Both vitamin B6 and niacin (vitamin B3) are involved in the synthesis of taurine, which plays a role in the conjugation of toxic compounds for removal from the body.